raspberrypi/documentation/README.md

 $ make clean_everything
 ```

-which will revert the repository to a cpristine state.
+which will revert the repository to a pristine state.

 ## Licence